Evereth, Viceroy of Plunder

 -Evereth, Viceroy of Plunder + Tainted Strike (Everything can be instant speed)

--Evereth, Viceroy of Plunder (Worst case she can accomplish the goal on her own over the course of a game...)
+-Evereth, Viceroy of Plunder (Worst case it can accomplish the goal on her own over the course of a game...)

-Also... she flies.
+Also... it flies.
 In any situation where we have commander damage lethal, we can send her into the player that may interact to kill them and then combo before even leaving combat.

 Standard combo line in .
 Attack with infinite dudes, or if a swing isn't possible then you can always filter them into an Evereth, Viceroy of Plunder combo using her built in outlet.